 The TCSG12 is a curious primary weapon as it’s able to carry an ACOG scope, fires slugs, and has a magazine capacity of ten.
 Its damage is on par with any DMR in the game, but has some fall-off over 20 metres, which means you won’t be able to beat Glaz in a sniping duel.
 Below that distance, however, and you’ll kill with two shots to the upper body and one shot to the head regardless on what armour rating you’re up against – the average kill distance in Siege is well below 20 metres, so don’t worry about that fall-off too much.
 Recoil on PC is manageable, but console players will struggle to land consecutive hits with this monstrosity.
 The TCSG12 can also be used to breach hatches and pop holes in walls, offering some additional utility to your team.

 How to counter Kaid

 The most obvious and effective counter to Kaid is Thatcher, as his EMP grenades destroy any Electroclaws within a fairly large radius, making it possible to eliminate two of Kaid’s gadgets with just one grenade.
 Electroclaws take a while to activate as well, so a Thatcher and Thermite working together will be able to breach and reinforced surface.

-Attackers like Twitch will still be able to clear out Electroclaws, but will be less effective as the user will have to pinpoint where the Electroclaw is before they can destroy it and electrified secondary gadgets may make some routes tough to access with a Shock Drone – IQ may be able to assist with this.
+Attackers like Twitch will still be able to clear out Electroclaws, but will be less effective as you’ll have to pinpoint where the Electroclaw is before you can destroy it.
+Not to mention that electrified secondary gadgets may make some routes tough to access with a Shock Drone – IQ may be able to assist with this.
 It’s also worth noting that Maverick can still melt away Reinforced surfaces, so he can easily take down a hatch without destroying the Electroclaw.

 Kaid tips and tricks